Our 2017 Conservation Day

 Our 2016 Conservation Day

 Our 2016 Conservation Day was held on Wednesday 23rd November at The Chantry House, Henley on Thames, a Grade I listed building.
 Click here for photos.
 Presentations were given by Richard Oxley, Phil Ogley and Liz McGugan of Oxley Conservation.
 Nigel Copsey, a stonemason and building conservator, spoke about the history of hot mixed limes and gave a practical demonstration.
 Ian Mawditt from Four Walls spoke about ventilation, energy efficiency and old buildings.
 Peter King from Aereco spoke about ventilation systems.
 The day was very well received.
-If you are interested in attending our next Conservation Day, please contact us.

 Richard Oxley presented a masterclass on Surveying Retrofitted Buildings for the STBA (Sustainable Traditional Buildings Alliance) on Tuesday 18th October 2016 at the Sustainable Development Foundation offices in London.
 Click here for more information.